 There are two specific cases in which USCIS will require additional evidence with this form:

 At the present time, you are in exclusion, deportation, or removal proceedings.
 Note that if these proceedings are administratively closed, you won’t need to submit these documents.

 If any of the above apply to you, be sure to submit evidence of these incidents in your renewal application package.

 What Happens After Filing Form I-821D?

-After a USCIS officer reviews your application, they will decide on your case.
-Even if you satisfy the eligibility requirements for DACA status, USCIS may, for any reason, not grant your DACA request.
+USCIS will review your complete application to decide on your case.
+Even if you satisfy the eligibility requirements for DACA status, USCIS may, for any reason, deny your DACA request.
 USCIS holds unreviewable discretion in DACA status determinations, which means that you cannot appeal its decisions on your application.